 - Less than 20kg body weight.

-Enquire now Please first ensure your dog meet the eligibility criteria above.
+Please first ensure your dog meet the eligibility criteria above.

 To enquire and register your interest, email Dr Matthias le Chevoir and the research team and include the following details:

 - “Investigation of stem cells as treatment for spinal cord injuries in dogs” in the subject line